-Where applicable, the European Community law has observed the recommendations on the international merchandise trade statistics issued by the UN Statistical Division (International Merchandise Trade Statistics: Concepts and Definitions, United Nations, 1998).
+When possible, the legislation of the European Community takes the recommendations for statistics on international goods trade by the United Nations Statistics Office (International Merchandise Trade Statistics: Concepts and Definitions, United Nations 1998) into account.

 2. Method description

 The data on the trade carried on by Finland with the other EU Member States is collected from the statistical declarations provided monthly by importers and exporters through the Intrastat system of the internal trade.
 The data on the trade between Finland and the Third Countries is obtained from customs declarations, which have to be submitted on every import and export consignment.
 The data on both the internal and the external trade are put together to form the statistics describing the foreign trade of Finland.
 On the part of those declarants not obliged to provide statistical values, these values are estimated under the application of heading-specific coefficients which were calculated on such data material involving both statistical and invoice values.
 Information regarding the liability to lodge a declaration is available in the Intrastat Guidebook issued by the National Board of Customs as well as the manual included in the Annual Publication on Merchandise Trade and at the web site of the National Board of Customs.